 Reading the Books on a Touchscreen Laptop Computer

 A disadvantage of the techniques described above is that they require that one sit in front of a computer while engaged in Japanese reading practice.
 I wanted to find an alternative that was more comfortable and more flexible.
 For example, I wanted to be able practice reading on flights back and forth to Japan.
 So I purchased the equipment described below and made another video showing how reading practice on a touchscreen laptop might work.

 - HP Pavilion x360 laptop computer with 11.6″ touchscreen display, or any similar touchscreen laptop.

-- When you need to look up a kanji character in Window 1, use the following copy and paste technique: highlight the kanji by placing the tip of the pen stylus in the middle of the space just to the right of the character, click on the proximal half of the stylus button, and drag the tip gently to the left.
-Now copy the kanji by using Control-c (holding down the Ctrl and “c” keys simultaneously).
-Now click inside the Kanji Catalogue window.
+- When you need to look up a kanji character, use the following copy technique: highlight the kanji by placing the tip of the pen stylus in the middle of the space just to the right of the character, click on the proximal half of the stylus button, and drag the tip gently to the left.
+Now copy the kanji by using Control-c.
+Next click inside the Kanji Catalogue window.
 If the Find box isn’t already open, use Control-f to open it.
 Click in the Find box.
 Then use the format “dot kanji,” i.e., type a period and use Control-v to paste the kanji you just copied into the box.
 Then press Enter, and you will see the entry for the kanji that you are seeking.

 - Note that I used the format “dot kanji” rather than “dot space kanji” in the previous paragraph, because I found that the Adobe Acrobat DC program was able to locate kanji headings even though I did not use a space between the period and the kanji.